If Jesus Rose from the Dead, then (#32) Our Faith Is Not in Vain

 1. Share

 Let’s look at some more of these short truth claims that are ours because of the resurrection.
-And, take note that these seven are found just in 1 Corinthians 15:
+And, take note that the following seven are found just in 1 Corinthians 15:

 1. Our faith is not in vain